dewijones92/crate-sample-apps/nodejs/README.rst

 Node.js Backend App
 ===================

-A Node.js backend app using Express.
+A Node.js backend app using express and node-crate.

 Prerequisites
 =============